 Food waste collection will take place weekly on Tuesdays for residents in areas 1, 4 and 5 and Thursdays for those in the areas 2 and 3.

-To validate your area, consult the streets' lists:
+To validate your sector, consult the Search by adress tool.

 - Cereals, grains, bread, pasta, flour and sugar